MMaartenvanWilligen/seleniumGridTest/README.md

 - Mocha (Javascript test framework. https://mochajs.org)
 - Webdriverio (Browser automation. http://webdriver.io/)

-## Installation instructions (for MAC)
+## Installation instructions VM

 #### Fork en clone project
 Navigate to the github repository: https://github.com/ConnectHolland/Front-End-Testing-Framework

-Click, at the top right corner of the page, on the fork button
+Click, at the top right corner of the page, on the fork button and follow the instructions.

-Then make a local clone from the fork
+Then make a local clone from the fork in the desired directory on your vm.

 ``` command
 $ git clone https://github.com/YOUR-USERNAME/Front-End-Testing-Framework